Procaine: Pharmacology

+Procaine is also a DNA-demethylating agent with growth-inhibitory effects in human cancer cells.

 Procaine, an ester anesthetic, is metabolized in the plasma by the enzyme pseudocholinesterase through hydrolysis into para-amino benzoic acid (PABA), which is then excreted by the kidneys into the urine.

 A 1% procaine injection has been recommended for the treatment of extravasation complications associated with venipuncture, steroids, and antibiotics.
 It has likewise been recommended for treatment of inadvertent intra-arterial injections (10 ml of 1% procaine), as it helps relieve pain and vascular spasm.

-Procaine is an occasional additive in illicit street drugs, such as cocaine.
-MDMA manufacturers also use procaine as an additive at ratios ranging from 1:1 up to 10% MDMA with 90% procaine, which can be life-threatening.
+Procaine is an occasional additive in illicit street drugs and is presented and sold usually as cocaine or heroin.

 Adverse effects

 Application of procaine leads to the depression of neuronal activity.
 The depression causes the nervous system to become hypersensitive, producing restlessness and shaking, leading to minor to severe convulsions.
 Studies on animals have shown the use of procaine led to the increase of dopamine and serotonin levels in the brain.
 Other issues may occur because of varying individual tolerance to procaine dosage.
 Nervousness and dizziness can arise from the excitation of the central nervous system, which may lead to respiratory failure if overdosed.
-Procaine may also induce weakening of the myocardium leading to cardiac arrest.
+Procaine may also induce weakening of the myocardium, leading to cardiac arrest.

 Procaine can also cause allergic reactions causing individuals to have problems with breathing, rashes, and swelling.
 Allergic reactions to procaine are usually not in response to procaine itself, but to its metabolite PABA.
 Allergic reactions are in fact quite rare, estimated to have an incidence of 1 per 500,000 injections.
 About one in 3000 white North Americans is homozygous (i.e. has two copies of the abnormal gene) for the most common atypical form of the enzyme pseudocholinesterase, and do not hydrolyze ester anesthetics such as procaine.
 This results in a prolonged period of high levels of the anesthetic in the blood and increased toxicity.

 However, certain populations in the world such as the Vysya community in India commonly have a deficiency of this enzyme.